DCBIA-OrthoLab/ShapeAXI/README.md

                         Class column name
   --scale_factor SCALE_FACTOR
-                        Scale factor for the shapes --profiler PROFILER   Profiler --compute_scale_factor COMPUTE_SCALE_FACTOR
+                        Scale factor for the shapes --column_scale_factor COLUMN_SCALE_FACTOR
+                        Specify the name if there already is a column with scale factor in the input file --profiler PROFILER   Profiler --compute_scale_factor COMPUTE_SCALE_FACTOR
                         Compute a global scale factor for all shapes in the population.